 – Recoverable: Failures should be easy to diagnose, debug, and rectify

-– Open standards: Be a reference implementation for a community-driven api
+– Open standards: A reference implementation for a community-driven api

-OpenStack Neutron is a SDN networking project focused on delivering networking-as-a-service (NaaS) in virtual compute environments.
-It enables scovering, registering, and retrieving virtual machine (VM) images.
+OpenStack Neutron is an SDN networking project focused on delivering networking-as-a-service (NaaS) in virtual compute environments.
+It enables covering, registering, and retrieving virtual machine (VM) images.
 Thus, Neutron is an OpenStack project to provide ‘network connectivity as a service’ between interface devices managed by other OpenStack services.

 An example architecture requires at least two nodes (hosts) to launch a basic virtual machine (VM) or instance.
 Optional services such as Block Storage and Object Storage require additional nodes.
 This example architecture differs from a minimal production architecture as follows: